wolfgangasdf/iqp-book/ad-perturbation-theory-degenerate.md

 \psi^{(0)}_\pm=\frac{1}{\sqrt{2}}\left(\psi^{(0)}_a \pm \psi^{(0)}_b \right)
 $$(ad-ptd-15)

+As we had anticipated before, they are superpositions of the unperturbed but degenerate eigenstates.

-## Visualizing the new quantum states
+## The new quantum states and solutions

 `[slide]`

+We plot the newly found states in the figure, the dashed line again indicates the position of our perturbation.

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]